E-mail in Karlín

 Adding a Karlín email account to Outlook is problematic in new versions of Outlook (e.g. Outlook from Microsoft 365 subscription), because the new Outlook stubbornly tries to use the full email address as the login (e.g. email@example.com), while the correct login is just the login (e.g. novak).
 The solution is to close Outlook and add a new email account via Control Panel:

-- Launch Control Panel and search for "Mail" using the box at the top right - it should find an entry something like "Mail (Microsoft Office 2016) (32-bit)", launch that one.
+- Launch Control Panel and use the box at the top right to search for "Mail" - it should find an entry like "Mail (Microsoft Office 2016) (32-bit)" or "Mail (Microsoft Outlook)", launch that.
+Alternatively, if the Category view is active in Control Panel (the view method is toggled at the top right), it's User Accounts -> Mail (Microsoft Outlook).

 - Press "Email Accounts" and then "New" in the account overview.
 A dialog box from older versions of Outlook will pop up, allowing you to enter all the information (including that login name) manually (you need to select "Manual settings or other server types" right at the beginning).